 Have a quality mechanic inspect any items that wears; this includes (but isn’t limited to):

-- Brakes and rotors
+Brakes and rotors

-- Battery – test your battery every six months; this is especially important for those who reside in colder climates and prior to winter.
+Test your battery every six months; this is especially important for those who reside in colder climates and prior to winter.

 If you’re committed to keeping your older vehicle, and are on a budget, ask a mechanic to inspect all the above areas.
 If there are multiple parts that need attention, request a schedule of what needs replacing, and when, based on urgency.
 For example, you may need to replace tires immediately in order to drive safely and pass a state inspection.

-You may have another 10,000 miles before needing to replace your timing belt, which buys you nearly one year to budget for that timing belt, a pricey proactive-maintenance item you can’t ignore, unless you’d like to risk catastrophic engine failure.
+You may have another 10,000 miles before needing to replace your timing belt, which buys you nearly one year to budget for that timing belt.
+It’s usually pricey maintenance item you can’t ignore without risking catastrophic engine failure.
 Once you have a schedule of recommended services, create reminders in your calendar to follow-up and schedule service.

 Keep track of your maintenance and repair history and expenditures, and note whether you have a higher frequency of repairs per year compared to previous years of ownership.

-For example, if the number of annual repairs for non-maintenance items starts to increase, along with the average price of the repairs, it’s time to investigate continuing ownerships costs.
+If the number of annual repairs for non-maintenance items starts to increase, along with the average price of the repairs, it’s time to investigate continuing ownerships costs.
 You can do this by researching on automotive forums which problems others, who drive the same year/make/model vehicle are experiencing, based on their mileage.